 The Center has completed construction on the Harlingen building.
-The new building in Harlingen has consolidated all of our main services into one (1) building.
+The new building in Harlingen has consolidated all our main services into one (1) building.
 We have also completed the renovation of the Edinburg building as well as the addition to the current building in Brownsville.
-The Center has purchased land in Weslaco and is early in the process of designing and constructing a building in Weslaco.
-The floor plan and square footage has not been approved by the Board at this time.
+The Center has started construction of a campus in Weslaco which includes numerous buildings for client services as well as a training facility, and is actively looking for space in Brownsville.

-The Center fleet has also been evaluated and we are continuing to update aging vehicles.
-By the end of FY 2016 the center fleet will consist of: 54 sedans, 2 RV's, 14 Officer Sedans, 39 vans and 2 pick-up trucks.
+The Center's transportation fleet has also been evaluated and we are continuing to update aging vehicles.
+At the end of 2016 the fleet consisted of: 41 sedans, 2 RV's, 14 Officer Sedans, 34 vans and 2 pick-up trucks.